Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 EFFECT OF GOVERNMENTAL INCOMPETENCE/CORRUPTION:

+In April 2016 the Canadian Nuclear Laboratories (CNL) released a report titled A Feasibility Study on the Recycling of Used CANDU Fuel.
 CNL Research and Development Report # 153-124900-REPT-002 Revision 0.
-Unfortuantely the authors of this report relied on blatently false information provided by the Nuclear Waste Management Organization (NWMO).
-The NWMO has been subject to high level government corruption.
+Unfortunately the authors of this report relied on blatently false information provided to them by the Nuclear Waste Management Organization (NWMO).
+The NWMO has been subject to high level government corruption, driven by fossile fuel interests.

 The information provided by the NWMO to CNL in 2016 indicates that the cost of a DGR for 3.6 million CANDU Used Nuclear Fuel bundles is $19,360 million.
 In 2013 parties in the Canadian mining industry offered the NWMO, OPG and the Ontario Ministry of Energy an existing fully formed 5,000,000 ft^2 Deep Geologic Repository (DGR) complete with both mineral and surface rights to 50 km^2 of surroundinng property for $67.5 million.
 Even if the cost of upgrading this existing DGR to include improved natural drainage, improved natural ventilation, new utility services and engineered spent fuel storage containers was as much as $900 million there would still be a price discrepency of about 20:1.
 This price discrepency can only be explained by very deep seated incompetence/corruption within both the Canadian federal government department controlling the NWMO and the Ontario Ministry of Energy controlling Ontario Power Generation (OPG).
 The failure of both the NWMO and OPG to purchase the existing DGR when it was available at a bargain price will likely go down in history as one of the worst ever decisions by the Canadian and Ontario governments.
-Today key parts of the existing DGR facility are controlled by Chinese investors.
+Today key parts of the existing DGR facility have been purchased by Chinese investors.

 In addition to incorrect conclusions contained in the CNL report flowing from the incorrect DGR cost there are also major technical problems, some of which are highlighted in a document titled Critique of Feasability Study on Recycling by Peter Ottensmeyer.